-C9-C12: Freshman Profile
+C9-C12: First-time, first-year Profile

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2020, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year students enrolled in Fall 2022, including students who began studies during summer, international students/nonresidents, and students admitted under special arrangements.

-- C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2020 who submitted national standardized (SAT/ACT) test scores. - Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores. - Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - Do not convert SAT scores to ACT scores and vice versa. - If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+- C9 Percent and number of first-time, first-year students enrolled in Fall 2022 who submitted national standardized (SAT/ACT) test scores. - Include information for ALL enrolled, degree-seeking, first-time, first-year students who submitted test scores. - Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - Do not convert SAT scores to ACT scores and vice versa. - If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
 For example: - If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other). - If you average the scores, use the average to report the scores.

 Percent Number

-Submitting SAT Scores 88.8% 5,723
+Submitting SAT Scores

-Submitting ACT Scores 34.1% 2,197
+Submitting ACT Scores

-For each assessment listed below, report the score that represents the 25th percentile (the score that 25 percent of the freshman population scored at or below) and the 75th percentile score (the score that 25 percent scored at or above).
+For each assessment listed below, report the score that represents the 25th percentile (the score that 25 percent of the first-time, first-year population scored at or below) and the 75th percentile score (the score that 25 percent scored at or above).